Coleman Legal LLP Logo

 1. Contact a Solicitor

-There is generally a time limit of two years less one day from the date of the injury within which you must bring this type of claim, if you are over 18.
+There is generally a time limit of two years, less than one day from the date of the injury, within which you must bring this type of claim if you are over 18.
 If the injured party is under 18, their parent or guardian can bring a claim for them.
-So, it is important to contact a brain injury claim solicitor at the earliest opportunity once you are medically able to do so.
+So, it is important to contact a brain injury claim solicitor as soon as you are medically able to do so.

 2. Record all Details of the Incident

-It is very important you make a comprehensive note of everything you can recall as to how the injury incurred.
-It may be hard to do this following an injury of this nature and therefore it might be necessary to have the assistance of a family member or friend.
-Having a detailed record will greatly assist your solicitors when dealing with your case.
+You must comprehensively note everything you can recall regarding how the injury was incurred.
+It may be hard to do this following an injury of this nature, and therefore, it might be necessary to have the assistance of a family member or friend.
+A detailed record will significantly assist your solicitors when dealing with your case.

 Things to include in the record are

-- What medical treatment you received immediately following the accident
+5. What medical treatment did you receive immediately following the accident

-Coleman Legal LLP will assist you in obtaining your medical records.
+Coleman Legal LLP will help you obtain your medical records.

 3. Get copies of your medical records